 Create an AGSOfflineMapTask from either an online map or its portal item.

 Examine the map's offline capabilities

 We recommend that you check that all the layers and tables in the map can be taken offline by examining the map's offline capabilities.
-You should be aware of which layers or tables are missing since the map may not be as complete as originally designed.
+It helps to determine which layers or tables are missing, because the map may not be as complete as when originally designed.